SekerDAO/Usul/README.md

 - TW020 "linear voting: can't undelegate more votes than delegated"
 - TW021 "linear voting: cannot vote in the same block as delegation"
 - TW022 "must register voting module before submitting a proposal"
+- TW023 "only the proposal module may call startVoting and endVoting"
+- TW024 "cannot undelegate votes until all proposals are finalized"
+- TW025 "cannot end voting if proposal is not finalized"
+- TW026 "voter has already ended voting for proposal"
 ```